 The Title IX Coordinator will provide for the prompt, thorough, reliable, and impartial investigation of all complaints and will afford a prompt and appropriate resolution.
 Once a complaint of sex discrimination is made, an investigation of the report shall be pursued within seven (7) calendar days.
 The Clark State Title IX Coordinators are:

-Title IX Coordinator: Marvin Nephew, Chief Human Resources Officer
+Title IX Coordinator: Laura Whetstone, Director, Human Resources

-Title IX Deputy Coordinator: Nina Wiley, Dean, Enrollment Services
+Title IX Deputy Coordinator: Nina Wiley, Dean, Student Engagement & Support Services

 Sara T. Landess Technology and Learning Center 115 | 937.328.7936